 I am a native Bristolian who practices poetry as a medium to explore and understand my inner and outer world.
-My work explores themes of identity, gender, race, freedom and flow and generational trauma.
-Further to this, I am heavily inspired by the natural world.
+My work explores themes of identity, gender, race, freedom and flow, and generational trauma.
+Although my work often draws from personal experiences, I am also heavily inspired by the natural world and spiritualism.

 I chose to share 'Soles' for Brainscan's Immigration and Identity issue as the central theme is intergenerational trauma.
 It speaks of the undeniably tragic history that my ancestors endured that led to my birth in the UK.
 My grandfather moved to the British Isles during the Windrush period, and I'm a third-generation mixed heritage Jamaican living in the UK.